cloudfoundry/guardian/grootfs/README.md

 When `clean` is called, any layers that aren't being used by a rootfs that currently exists are deleted from the store\*.

-For example: Imagine that we create two bundles from different images, `Bundle A` and `Bundle B`:
+For example: Imagine that we create two rootfs images from different base images, `Image A` and `Image B`:

 ```
-- Bundle A
+- Image A
   Layers:
     - layer-1
     - layer-2
     - layer-3

-- Bundle B
+- Image B
   Layers:
     - layer-1
     - layer-4